Women in the Enlightenment: Salons

 A salon depicted by French painter Abraham Bosse.

 Salons were a forum in which elite, well-educated women could continue their learning in a place of civil conversation, while governing the political discourse and a place where people of all social orders could interact.

 In the 18th century, under the guidance of Madame Geoffrin, Mademoiselle de Lespinasse, and Suzanne Curchod (Madame Necker), the salon was transformed from a venue of leisure into a place of enlightenment.
 In the salon, there was no formal class or education barrier to prevent attendees from participating in open discussion.
 Throughout the 18th century the salon served as a matrix for Enlightenment ideals.
 Women were important in this capacity because they took on the role of salonnieres.

 Salons of France were assembled by a small number of elite women who were concerned with education and promoting philosophies of the Enlightenment.
 Salons were hosted in a private home or a hotel dining room.
 There was a meal, and discourse took place afterwards.
 During the meal, the focus would be on the discourse between patrons rather than the dining.

 The salons had a hierarchical social structure where social ranks were upheld but under different rules of conversation designed to limit misunderstandings and conflict.
 Participants were often people from different societal ranks, allowing the commoners to interact with people with a higher status.
 Many people used fashionable opinions to move up social ladders.

 Within the hierarchy of the salons, women assumed a role of governance.
 Initially an institution of recreation, salons became an active institution of Enlightenment.
 Madame Necker, wife to Louis XVI's financial minister, provides an example of how the salons' topics may have had a bearing on official government policy.

 Some believe that the salons actually reinforced or only made the gender and societal differences bearable.
 The salons allowed people of varying social classes to converse but never as equals.
 Women in salons were active in ways similar to women in traditional court society as protectorates, or socially active as their presence is said to encourage civil activity and politeness.
 Additionally, salons were often not used for educational purposes, rather as a way to socialize and entertain.
+Others argue that Salons were places where individuals with little bearing on politics could extert influence; the Republic of Letters and the salons that supplied it had the capacity to challenge aristocratic norms from a distance.
+Women, whether they be hosts or active participants, existed within and had an impact on the politics of the seventeenth and eighteenth century, and importantly, salonnières did not see themselves as passive in their work.